The Day the Crayons Quit

 This Year 1 / Year 2 resource includes a text that has been written to include as many words from the Year 2 list as possible.
 Your KS1 children will be challenged to correct them.Unlock Resource

 Main Focus: Phonics

-This is a great resources to help your children develop their phonological awareness and understanding within context.
+This is a great resource to help your KS1 children develop their phonological awareness and understanding within context.

-The resource explores initial blends, final sounds, double vowels, split digraphs and more.Unlock Resource
+This activity linked to the popular book The Day the Crayons Quit explores initial blends, final sounds, double vowels, split digraphs and more.Unlock Resource

 Main Focus: Comprehension